viratzzs/comp-coder-minor-project/README.md

 - Patch up training script (2-3 epochs)

 ### Evals
-- Setup eval (python only) or any other benchmark which is small and easy for base model and our model
+- Setup eval (python only) or any other benchmark which is small and easy for base model and our model (DONE, though need to setup environment for it to run)
 - Take out 200-500 problems from the dataset for evals

 ### UI and API